 A DPoE ONU MUST support the transport mode on the MI interface.
 A DPoE ONU MUST NOT support the transport mode on the MU interface.
 A DPoE ONU MUST NOT add or remove any tagging or encapsulation from the upstream frames that belong to an EPL service instance and are received on an MI interface before forwarding them on the TU interface.
 A DPoE ONU MUST NOT add or remove any tagging or encapsulation from the downstream frames that belong to an EPL service instance and are received on the TU interface before forwarding them on the MI interface.
-A DPoE ONU MUST NOT add or remove any tagging or encapsulation from the downstream frames that belong to an EPL service instance and are received on the TU interface before forwarding them on the MI interface.
 A DPoE ONU MUST use the classifiers specified in [DPoE-SP-MULPIv1.0] to identify frames that belong to a particular EPL service instance.
 DPoE Systems MUST use the classifiers specified in [DPoE-SP-MULPIv1.0] to identify frames that belong to a particular EPL service instance.
+DPoE Systems MUST use the classifier specified in [DPoE-SP-MULPIv1.0] to identify frames that belong to a particular EPL service instance.
 DPoE Systems MUST use the frames received from MI interface if the frames do not belong to any EPL service instance.
+DPoE Systems MUST drop and count the frames received from MN interface if the frames do not belong to any EPL service instance.
 DPoE Systems MUST drop and count the frames received from MN interface if the frames do not belong to any EPL service instance.